 The Tom Collins is a perfect example of a profitable gin cocktail.
 The recipe is simple to make and the drink can easily be slotted in at a ‘premium’ price.
 Besides being cheap to make, the Tom Collins can present a blank-enough canvas to allow for some creative riffs on the drink.
 While going too off-book can drive up the pour cost, a traditional Tom Collins is a great way to make some serious cash (without much work).

 Mimosa: 13.3% Pour Cost

-Just the simplicity of this drink makes its brunch popularity well-deserved.
-A bartender can churn out dozens of mimosas in a couple minutes’ time, with the per-drink cost often hovering right around $1.15.
-In terms of unit cost and pour cost, it’s one of the cheapest and most cost-effective options for a bar to include on their menus.
-We wouldn’t go so far as to call it ‘underrated’ -- its status as a money-making brunch powerhouse is undeniably well deserved.
+A bartender can churn out dozens of Mimosas in a few minutes time, with the per-drink cost often hovering right around $1.15.
+In terms of unit cost and pour cost, it’s one of the cheapest and most cost-effective options for a bar to include on its menus.
+We wouldn’t go so far as to call it ‘underrated’ — its status as a money-making brunch powerhouse is well deserved.